JokerJohn/PRCV-VSLAM-Challenge-2022/README.md

 - **Is the ground truth available?**

 We will provide some sample datasets along with their ground truth collected with the same sensor kit, but the ground truth for the challenge sequences is not available.
-However, you can submit your own results in the website evaluation system for evaluation.
+However, you can submit your own results in the website evaluation system for evaluation.**The ground truth for all challenge sequences will finally be announced at the PRCV WORKSHOP in October.**

 # Notice